 When an employee is injured on the job, it’s important they receive medical care quickly.
 For emergency situations, such as those that are life- and limb- threatening, please call 911 to ensure your employee is transported to the closest emergency room.
 Less serious injuries may simply require treatment at a medical facility, like an urgent care center or with the employee’s medical provider.

 - Not sure what to do?
-Cerity maintains a 24/7 hotline at 1 844 423-7489 for our members to discuss non-emergent injuries with a registered nurse.
+Cerity maintains a 24/7 hotline at 1 844 423-7489 for our s to discuss non-emergent injuries with a registered nurse.
 This service is free to use and can help reduce overall claim costs by triaging the injury and guiding your employee to the right level of care.

 2. Report the injury ASAP

 As soon as your employee is safe and being cared for, it’s time to report the injury.
-If you haven’t already reported the injury before treatment of the injury, Cerity members can call to report the injury after treatment.
+If you haven’t already reported the injury before treatment of the injury, Cerity s can call to report the injury after treatment.
 We’ll take care of everything from there, while walking you through the claims process every step of the way.

 3. Communicate early and often